athul/blog/content/blog/adbot-tg.md

 }

 ```
 This is not a function but a method in Go.
-This depends on the Struct type Stats(specifically the pointer) to completely work.
+This depends on the Struct type Stats(specifically the pointer) to work.
 I also introduced a map to get the data of the specified stuff like no. of DNS queries and the number of blocked queries.

 Here is a sample output of the Graphs from the data I received both the DNS Queries and Blocked queries